Application and Selection Process

 Applications for Mellon Fellowships are to be submitted via Interfolio.
 Please do not submit materials via email or postal mail; only information submitted via Interfolio shall be considered.
-Materials to be submitted by the deadline include the application and all required documents.
+Materials to be submitted by the deadline include the application and all required documents listed in Interfolio.
 Incomplete dossiers will not be reviewed.

-In addition to a completed application form, three confidential letters of reference, a CV, and academic transcripts, candidates should submit a personal statement (of no longer than 2,000 words) outlining their completed research (including dissertation), work in progress, professional goals and plans for publication, and any other information relevant to their candidacy.
+In addition to a completed application form, three confidential letters of reference, a CV, and academic transcripts, candidates should submit a personal statement (of no more than 2,000 words) outlining their completed research (including dissertation), work in progress, professional goals and plans for publication, and any other information relevant to their candidacy.

 All documents are required electronically via Interfolio (apply.interfolio.com/67664 ) by October 1, 2019 at 12 midnight EST.

-Please note that even if you have begun the submission process before that date, Interfolio will cut you off from further submissions after that date and time.
+Please note that even if you have begun the submission process before the deadline, Interfolio will cut you off from further submissions after that date and time.
 We will only review files that are complete by our stated deadline.

 Transcripts uploaded to Interfolio technically are considered "unofficial."
 Uploaded transcripts are required and accepted at the time of application; finalists may be asked to submit official paper transcripts.
-If your graduate institution does not list grades on transcripts, please note the circumstances in your personal statement.
+If your graduate institution does not list grades on transcripts, please provide an explanation in your personal statement.

 The certification of degree requirement is intended for applicants who do not yet have a Ph.D., but expect to complete one by the June 30th that precedes that start date of this fellowship.
 Such applicants should submit a letter on institutional letterhead attesting to their anticipated schedule for completion.
 It may be signed by the advisor, chair of the department, or other relevant faculty member.
 Please include this document as part of your transcript.

-Interfolio may mark as “incomplete” any application that does not have a document uploaded in the “certification of degree” spot.
-Applicants who have earned their Ph.D. may upload in this spot a transcript or digital image of their diploma.
+Interfolio may mark as "incomplete" any application that does not have a document uploaded in the "certification of degree" field.
+Applicants who have earned their Ph.D. may upload in this field a transcript or digital image of their diploma.